ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 Closure offset computation is done in two steps.
 First is to accumulate all information about sets of closures and members of these in ia mutable
 structure: by iterating over all sets of closure sin the flamdba2 program body, we build a record for each set of closures.
-These records contains a list of closures and of env vars that belong to the set of closures; we will refer to them as slots.
+These records contain a list of closures and of env vars that belong to the set of closures; we will refer to them as slots.
 A slot is a member of a set of closures, currently a slot is occupied by either a closure or an env var.
 Additionally, each slot record all